m03315/100DAYSKAFKA/KnowledgeManagement.md

 - partitions will affect the distribution of data across the topic
 - when create a partition, think about how many partitions need

+## Brokers

+- a network of machines
+- an computer, instance or container running the KAFKA process
+- manage partitions
+- handle write and read requests
+- manage replication of partitions

+goal ->  fast & scale easily